yaaminiv/yaaminiv.github.io/_posts/2018-01-25-Virginica-MBDSeq-Day4.md

   - Added 800 µL to all sets except W0, which needed 1400 µL.
 The W0 tubes were extremely full, so I had to transfer each W0 tube to a corresponding 2.0 mL centrifuge tube.
 While I was doing this, Kaitlyn took care of sets WB and E2
 - Kaitlyn vortexed all sample centrifuge tubes while I put reagents away
 - Placed all tubes in a box, then placed box in the -20ºC freezer

+Next Thursday, I'll finish the precipitation process and quantify the reads.
+Almost done with labwork!

 {% if page.comments %}